 - Managing access to the radio-frequency spectrum and monitoring their usage;

 - Support the continuous technological advancement to improve the standards of information, communications, media and entertainment ;

 - Improve and monitor the choice available in the content of the media and entertainment for news, current affairs, religious knowledge, art, culture, science, technology, social sector concerns, music, sports, drama and other subjects of public and national interest;

-- Licensing of cable TV, broadcast media, printing presses, publications, entertainment licenses, ICT facility and service licenses.
+- Licensing of cable TV, broadcast media, printing presses, publications, entertainment licences, ICT facility and service licences.

 - Maintain a dynamic and progressive regulatory system to promote market development, manage competitions while protecting consumers and other users;

 - Facilitate the establishment of an integrated, efficient and high quality ICT infrastructure in the country;

 - Issuance of filming permits, review and certification of films and accreditation of journalists;